jekyllt/sustain/README.md

 ![project page](https://raw.githubusercontent.com/johnpitchko/sustain4/gh-pages/assets/images/screen4.png)

 ## How to use it

 Simply clone/fork this repository, and then run `jekyll serve` inside the directory.
 Edit the site attributes in *_config.yml* and edit the various entries in *_includes/* and *_posts/*.

-### Navbar
+### Navbar/menu

-Items in the navbar are defined in the *_data/navbar.yml* file.
-See this file for more details of the basic syntax.
-Users of the theme can dynamically add items to the navbar without having to edit any HTML. **Note** all HREFs/URLs require a leading `/`.
+This theme uses the [jekyll-menus](https://github.com/forestryio/jekyll-menus/) plugin to generate the navbar.
+Items and sub-items can be added to the navbar either through the `_data/menus.yml` file or in the Front Matter on specific pages.
+Refer to the documentation for the plugin for more details.

 ## Issues and contributing

 I have tested this install with Ruby v2.5.1 (Mac OS RVM) and Jekyll v3.8.5ru.
 If you run into any problems please log them on the [issue tracker](https://github.com/johnpitchko/sustain4/issues).

 Feel free pull-request your patches and fixes.

 #### Contributors